mbloch/mapshaper/docs/development/label-tool-design.md

 **drags on the text** rather than panel controls — the Illustrator model, where the brackets on type-on-a-path are dragged along and across it.

-The gesture is free to take.
-Only a selected label draws handles and only a handle takes a drag, with everything else over a label falling through so that the map still pans, so dragging a path label's glyphs does nothing today.
-The Fixed/Draggable toggle and `label-pos` do not apply to a curve either, so branching drag-on-glyphs by label kind follows the split `getStyleFields()` and `shapeIsPathLabel()` already make: on a selected anchored label the drag is the Fixed/Draggable gesture, on a selected path label it slides and flips.
-Keeping it to *selected* labels is what leaves the map pannable with the pointer over a curved label the user has not picked up.
+The gesture was free to take.
+Only a selected label draws handles and only a handle took a drag, with everything else over a label falling through so that the map still pans.
+The glyphs of a *selected* path label are now a handle as well — `findDraggableText()` in `gui-label-tool2.mjs`, which answers with a feature id only when the label under the pointer is in the selection and has more than one knot.
+Keeping it to selected labels is what leaves the map pannable with the pointer over a curved label the user has not picked up, and keeping it to path labels leaves the anchored ones to the Fixed/Draggable gesture, the same split `getStyleFields()` and `shapeIsPathLabel()` already make.
+A knot handle under the pointer outranks the glyphs: both are grabbable, and the knot is the smaller target.

+Like the knot handles, what the drag takes hold of is found **on hover** rather than at `dragstart`.
+For a knot that is because the pointer has already moved off the handle by the time the drag begins; here it decides the *side* as well, and the first mouse move of a drag away from the glyphs has usually crossed the curve already.
+Measured from there, the pointer would begin the drag on the far side and a flip could never happen — which is exactly what it did until `beginTextDrag()` started projecting the last hovered position instead.

-**Along the curve → `label-start-offset`.** Project the pointer onto the densified curve, take the arc-length fraction and write it as a percentage.
+**Along the curve → `label-start-offset`.** The pointer is projected onto the curve, flattened once at the start of the drag (`projectOntoPolyline()` in `gui-label-path-drag.mjs`), and the arc-length fraction is written as a percentage.
-`getCurveLength()` and the densification are already there, and `startOffset` is supported everywhere, so the drag previews live.
 A percentage rather than a length so that editing the curve or the font afterwards cannot push the text off the end, and clamped to 0–100% — an offset in range is still no guarantee that the text *fits*, which is what the fit states report.

+The offset moves **with** the pointer rather than to it: the drag records where the label's offset was and how far along the curve the pointer was, and adds the difference.
+Grabbing a label by its last word would otherwise jerk its anchor under the pointer on the first move.
+That needs a starting offset, and the label usually has none to give — a label this tool placed is where its `text-anchor` puts it and carries no offset at all — so `getStartOffsetPct()` falls back to the same default the renderer uses.
+A value that is *there* but not a percentage is the third case: a length cannot be turned into a fraction without knowing the curve's length in the units it is written in, so the pointer's own position stands in and the first move picks the text up.

 This is also why an alignment control is not made redundant by the drag.
 `getDefaultStartOffset()` derives `0%`, `50%` or `100%` from `text-anchor`, so